Bovine Viral Diarrhoea (BVD)

 Calves that become infected with the virus approximately between the 30th and 120th day of gestation become persistently infected (PI).
 They do not develop immunity to the disease and shed the virus at high levels for life.
 As such, they are the most significant source of infection within a herd.
 PI calves may look normal but the majority die before the age of two, without reaching breeding age or slaughter weight, either from mucosal disease or other infections.
 PI animals can look entirely normal, particularly at birth, but may become stunted and ill-thriven.

-Table of laboratories approved by DAERA to provide BVD test results for the Northern Ireland BVD eradication scheme can be found here.
+- Table of laboratories approved by DAERA to provide BVD test results for the Northern Ireland BVD eradication scheme.